MarkRavenB/konichiwa-test-page/README.md

 JeHoBen Git example
 We are trying repository for the Git tutorial IT 332: Integrative Programming and Technologies

-Stop look listen and learn - JeHoBen(2024)
+Stop look, listen, and learn. hehe - JeHoBen(2024)